lyokha/hl/README.md

 $obj->Process( \$string );
 ```

-Currently `"term"` and `"term−debug"` tagtypes are supported.
+Currently `term` and `term−debug` tagtypes are supported.
 If tagtype
-is `"term"` then boundaries of found patterns will be enclosed in
+is `term` then boundaries of found patterns will be enclosed in
-terminal color escape sequence tags, if tagtype is `"term−debug"` then
+terminal color escape sequence tags, if tagtype is `term−debug` then
 they will be marked by symbolic sequences.

 ### DESCRIPTION